vrpan/FrontVue-BackPHP-SQL/README.md

 ```
 docker-compose ps
 ```
-The output should be simmilar:
+The output should be similar to:
 ```

          Name                   Command           State           Ports